Adventure of a Lifetime: Top 10 things to do in Yellowstone National Park

 Where To Stay

 There are several cabin rental options available at Yellowstone, which can be a great way to enjoy the park.
-Cabins are available in many different locations and price points, ranging from rustic cabins that sleep up to six people to luxury homes with all the amenities (and more).
+In terms of Yellowstone itinerary, cabins are available in many different locations and price points, ranging from rustic cabins that sleep up to six people to luxury homes with all the amenities (and more).
 Some properties even offer private hot tubs or game rooms!

 If you’re looking for a more affordable option, try camping!
 Camping is available at many of the sites around Yellowstone and is usually cheaper than staying in one of their cabins or lodges.
 If you don’t want to bring your own tent and gear, there are plenty of places where you can rent these items from companies that specialize in outdoor recreation equipment like REI or EMS.